opencybersecurityalliance/stix-shifter/stix_shifter_modules/tanium/README.md

 The [currentOffset] is provided by the user.
 The [limit] is the lower of the user provided limit or the default (500).
 IE: If the user provides 600, it will be 500.
 If the user provides 20, it will be 20.

+### Observations
+- Only supports AND/OR and IN operator
+- AND can only be used with different fields
+- OR can only be used with the same fields
+- IN acts as multiple OR operators

+For example :
+"[(x-ibm-finding:dst_ip_ref.value = '10.0.0.4'" \
+  " OR x-ibm-finding:dst_ip_ref.value = '10.0.0.2'" \
+  " OR x-ibm-finding:dst_ip_ref.value = '10.0.0.1')" \
+  " AND (x-ibm-finding:dst_os_ref.name IN ('windows','osx','linux'))" \
+  " AND (x-ibm-finding:x_priority = 'high'" \
+  " OR x-ibm-finding:x_priority = 'low')" \
+  " AND (x-ibm-finding:x_scan_config_id = '2'" \
+  " OR x-ibm-finding:x_scan_config_id = '3'" \
+  " OR x-ibm-finding:x_scan_config_id = '4'" \
+  " OR x-ibm-finding:x_scan_config_id = '5')" \
+  " AND (x-ibm-finding:x_label_name = 't')" \
+  " AND (x-ibm-finding:x_details = 'te')]" \
+  " START t'2022-07-01T00:00:00.000Z'" \
+  " STOP t'2024-07-27T00:05:00.000Z'"

+is valid because all of the AND's are between different fields and all of the OR's are between the same field.

+Be aware that if the query does not match the above rules, than it may return false results that do not match the query.
+If a query does not work, the Connector will try to throw an exception.
+If it does not, than it will simply batch all the terms as field1&field2&field3 etc. As mentioned, the API can only support "&" which acts as both AND and OR.

+### Limitations
+- There are likely unmapped fields in the "Details" field, however due to the nature of how flexible it is, some observations may not be mapped as you'd expect.
+Use the unmapped_fallback : "true" option to map these fields.
+- Regex is not supported in any query.
+All values will be interpreted literally.
+- MATCH and LIKE are not supported
+- Greater than (>, >=) and Less than (>, >=) are not supported.
+- NOT (!) is not supported
+- "=" is not an exact match, but a contains.
+It will return all values that contain the value.
+- Observation expressions do not currently check for invalid request that are not possible with this API.
+- Comparison expressions should check for invalid request.

+### References
+- Most documentation requires a Tanium account to access.
+- The API Documentation is specific to your Tanium Instance.
+For access, discuss it with your Tanium support representitive.
+- https://help.tanium.com/bundle/ug_threat_response_cloud/page/threat_response/reference_alert_data.html provides some information on the "details field.
+- For obtaining your Tanium API Key (session token) refer to Taniums support documentation https://help.tanium.com

 ### STIX Shifter

 #### Single Observation